fdufnews/OPENSMART_TFT/README.md

-#MCUFRIEND_kbv

-fdufnews 2/2018
+fdufnews 7/2018
-Library delivered with OPENSMART TFT screen.
-It seems to be a copy (with some modification) of an old version of MCUFRIEND library.
-It is not the up-to-date MCUFRIEND library as the screen doesn't work with the current MCUFRIEND one.

-I have added support for the ILI9326 with the ATmega1284p for my own use

-The screen interfaces on Port B and PortC
+Moveded the screen interfaces to Port B and PortC

 Device      |            Bus              | Bus
 ------------|-----------------------------|----------